 have prevented the damage in flight.

 The bottom line is, I may have not decided to land had I not had the illuminated tailboom light and even if I had I may not have known where to look for a problem and neither would have my mechanic.
 This system has turned out to be one of the most beneficial modifications that we have done to our UH1-F aircraft.
 Since this incident occurred we made it a priority to install this system in the remainder of our fleet.

 Aircraft Structural Repair, Inc.

 Introducing the BART UH-1 Tailboom Motion Detection System

-On September 16, 2013, about 1535 Pacific daylight time, a Garlick UH-1B, N204UH, experienced a tailboom separation while logging in heavily wooded terrain about 3 miles east of Detroit, Oregon.
+On September 16, 2013, about 1535 Pacific daylight time, a Garlick UH-1B, N204UH, experienced a tailboom separation in heavily wooded terrain about 3 miles east of Detroit, Oregon.
 The pilot, who was the sole occupant on board, was fatally injured.
 The helicopter sustained substantial damage to the tailboom, main rotor system, and fuselage.

 Witnesses reported that when the helicopter was just above the trees, they either observed or heard the load of logs release early and impact the ground hard.
 After looking up, they observed the helicopter's fuselage separate from the tailboom; both descending through the trees.
 The fuselage impacted the ground inverted and the tailboom came to rest about 140 feet away.

 At the memorial service for the pilot, Bart Colantuono, UH-1 operators and mechanics in attendance sat down at table and discussed the accident, causes and possible solutions to alleviate losing any more aircraft or pilots in the same type of accident.
 Many UH-1 operators are already aware that the tailboom fittings in UH-1 helicopters can be fractured after continual external lifts and those in attendance immediately focused on this as the cause.